If a payment fails, LotusPay informs the merchant and the customer of the reason. Most failure types can be easily rectified.

 When a payment fails, LotusPay informs you and the customer by email.
 If you have integrated with LotusPay's API, we can also inform you via webhook.

 If a payment fails, it's usually because of lack of sufficient funds in the customer's bank account.
 However, there are a whole range of reasons why a payment can fail.
+We mark these payments as failed.

 When a payment fails for the 'Balance Insufficient' reason and some other reasons related to temporary issues, you can retry by creating a new payment.
+Merchants receiving direct credit in Pro Plan can optionally specify the product type as `RPN` to indicate representation.

 If the failed payment leads to a default by the customer in their agreement with you, you should handle this with the customer and authorities directly.
 LotusPay's role is purely to process the payment.